As Miria was running alongside the main, completely empty road, Umbra’s voice echoed in everyone’s heads.

 ~I’ve reached the first signs of battle.
 There are monsters everywhere.~

 “Shit.
 Selene, hold me just in case.
 Umbra, I’m joining you.”

 Asterios instantly focused on completely fusing their vision and looked through Umbra’s eyes.
-It took him a moment to get accustomed to the weird wide perspective and the constant jumps into and from darkness but he managed to control his urges to break the connection.
+It took him a moment to get accustomed to the weird, wide perspective and the constant jumps into and out of the darkness but he managed to control his urges to break the connection.
 What he saw confused him greatly.

-There clearly were a lot of monsters in the part of the forest where Umbra was currently located, but the weird thing was the fact that there were no people around.
-Yet, the place could not be called anything different but a battlefield.
+A lot of monsters could be spotted in the part of the forest where Umbra was currently located, but the weird thing was the fact that there were no people around.
+Yet, the place couldn't be called anything other than a battlefield.

 Monsters fought monsters.
 Beasts fought beasts.
 And monsters fought beasts.
 No person of a humanoid race was involved in any of the bouts.
 Urged by Asterios, Umbra swiftly moved from spot to spot but didn’t find anyone.
 It was just monsters.

 ~Is this normal in this realm?~ Umbra asked.

 While Asterios was thinking over the completely out-of-place situation, Umbra arrived in front of the wooden walls erected around Nebula.
 The gates were closed and they could spot people standing on top of them, holding spears, bows, magical staves, and other weapons, clearly ready for battle.

 Yet, all of them looked utterly confused as much as they were scared.
 The people up there weren’t doing anything else besides staring at the spectacle unfolding below.
 In front of their eyes, in front of their gate, a small army of monsters was decimating itself, not even bothering to glance towards the human settlement.